bitrise-io/devcenter/_articles/tips-and-tricks/android-tips-and-tricks.md

 {% include message_box.html type="info" title="About Gradle Wrapper" content=" At Bitrise we use `gradlew` (Gradle Wrapper) which helps update your project by installing the needed Gradle version specific to your project.
 Check out [Gradle's official documentation](https://docs.gradle.org/current/userguide/gradle_wrapper.html) about Gradle Wrapper and how you can generate one!" %}

-### Get the list of available Gradlew tasks in your project
+### Getting the list of available Gradlew tasks in your project

 To get the basic task list, call `gradlew tasks` in your Android app's directory.
 When running `gradlew tasks`, you'll get a list of **available and most frequently** used `gradle tasks` in this format: